jwolfe972/MLB-Analytics-Environment/README.md

     2. This program provides a fully automated Baseball Savant Pitch-By-Pitch ETL Process into a Postgres Datawarehouse for easy querying
     3. This program provides custom ML model creation and usage from the MLB Data
     4. This program provides an underlying open-source dashboard tool to build custom visualizations from the data
-    5. This program also offers Apache Spark for Distributed Data Processing for Data projects that could be completed in environments such as Jupyter Notebook locally
-    6. Everything built in to this project can be ran locally for free and modified to be ran on Cloud Environments
+    5. Everything built in to this project can be ran locally for free and modified to be ran on Cloud Environments

 <br>